code-kern-ai/automl-docker/README.md

 With this tool, you can easily use your data to quickly create usable, scalabe maschine learning models.
 This CLI-based framework offers you the ability to automatically build ML models from training data into a servable Docker container.
 With this tool you can:
 - Easily create a maschine learning model.
 - Create a docker container for the model.
-- Connect to there containers with an API.
+- Connect to the container with an API.
 - (Optionally) test your model using a UI.

 ##  Set-up & Installation